cw9dd/my_site/content/authors/admin/_index.md

 highlight_name: true
 ---

-I am currently a Postdoctoral Fellow in the Department of Psychology at the University of Texas at Austin focusing on mobile sensing for mental health.
+I am a *Cyber-Phsical-Human Systems* researcher and currently a Postdoctoral Fellow in the Department of Psychology at the University of Texas at Austin focusing on mobile sensing for mental health.
 I provide research and data analytics expertise for UT’s [Whole Communities Whole Health](https://bridgingbarriers.utexas.edu/whole-communities-whole-health/) grand challenge initiative, a multidisciplinary task force between engineering and behavioral sciences specialized in health sensing and community engagement.

-My work deepens our understanding of and helps improve human health and behavior using ubiquitous information technology and data science methods.
-I contribute to research areas such as Ubiquitous Computing, Human-Computer Interaction, Smart and Connected Health, and Computational Social Systems.
+My work deepens our understanding of and creates novel methods to improve human health and behavior using Internet of Things technology and data science techniques.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/cv.pdf" "newtab" >}}CV{{< /staticref >}}.